isovector/draconian-results/pho.md

 either:

 -   Provide take-out service only
--   Require all patrons to show proof of vaccination using the [BC Vaccine
+-   Require all patrons to show [proof of vaccination]
-    Card]

 Licensed establishments, establishments that offer table service, and liquor manufacturing facilities with tasting rooms without full meal
 service:

 -   Cannot serve alcohol between 10 pm and 9 am
--   Must require all patrons to show proof of vaccination using the [BC Vaccine
+-   Must require all patrons to show [proof of vaccination]
-    Card]

 Bars and nightclubs that do not offer full meal service must close.